OctopusDeploy/docs/docs/infrastructure/target-roles/index.md

 Instead of saying:

-> The trading webs app should be deployed to the deployment targets PWEB01, PWEB02, ...
+> The trading web app should be deployed to the deployment targets PWEB01, PWEB02, ...

 We say: